decretist/Dissertation/Chapter1/chapter1.md

 one Mengho, a resident of Bologna who was hanged in December 1299 after having been tortured into confessing to the theft of some bolts of fabric.
-There was not in 1299, nor is there now, much doubt as to Mengho's guilt -- a search of his residence was carried out during the course of the investigation into the crime and he was found to be in possession of the stolen goods, a state of affairs that he was unable to credibly explain.
+There was not in 1299, nor is there now, much doubt as to Mengho's guilt---a search of his residence was carried out during the course of the investigation into the crime and he was found to be in possession of the stolen goods, a state of affairs that he was unable to credibly explain.
 Neither can it